capdevon/Archer-Game-Template/README.md

 * Postprocessing
 * ... many many useful functions!
 Stay tuned for the next addon.

-# New addon: Swim mechanic
+# New add-on: Swimming System
 * add Trigger System based on Unity Collider

 Resource Used: